ADA Compliance for Insurance Agency Websites

 The Web Accessibility Initiative, an organization focused on setting standards and strategies for making the web accessible, has developed Web Content Accessibility Guidelines, also known as WCAG.
 These guidelines highlight imperatives for developing sites with accessibility in mind—that sites should be “perceivable, operable, understandable, and robust.”
 In simple terms, this means that websites should be just as accessible for those with disabilities as they are for those without.

 Here’s where it gets tricky.
-As of October 2020, Title III of the ADA does not specifically address website accessibility and there are no legal guidelines on a federal level to address standards.
+Currently, Title III of the ADA does not specifically address website accessibility and there are no legal guidelines on a federal level to address standards.
 While the federal government has indicated that websites must comply with the ADA’s requirement to not discriminate, it has yet to provide technical guidance on how to achieve that.
 The guidelines set forth in WCAG have therefore been accepted as the standard.
 The Ninth Circuit Court, as recently as early 2019, has also indicated that there is flexibility on meeting the requirement, seemingly in an acknowledgement that there is no legal standard at this time.

 ActiveAgency insurance agency websites and ADA compliance.